mashakun/binding_affinity_prediction/README.md

 # binding_affinity_prediction

 The main problem is to predict the binding affinity of the protein-ligand complex using the structure of the complex.
-Data was tken from PDBbind database.
+Data was taken from PDBbind database.